 2. Choosing Healthy Breeding Pairs

-3. Choosing the Male to Female Ratio for Breeding
+3. Best Male to Female Ratio for Breeding

 3a.
 Can You Keep Multiple Males Together?